daryllavin/LiDAR-Gait-Analysis/README.md

 It first prompts the user to input their LiDAR data folder name.
 In the charts/data folder (which it creates if it doesn't already exist), it creates CSV files for the 3D location of each body part over time, as well as CSV files containing the elbow, knee, and hip angle data in degrees over time.
 It also creates graphs in PNG format to visualize the distance of each of the body parts from the camera over time and graphs for the angle over time.
 These are in charts/graphs.

-**detrend.py**: This program creates a PNG graph of the distance of body parts (joints) from the camera over time.
-This data is plotted alongside a trendline, and a detrended line is generated.
+**detrend.py**: This program runs calculate angle if it hasn't already been run, and in addition creates a PNG graph of the distance of body parts (joints) from the camera over time plotted alongside a trendline, and a detrended line is generated.

 It first prompts the user to input their LiDAR data folder name.
 It then creates a PNG graphs of the distance of each body part from the camera over time along with a trendline.
 It also plots a detrended line by plotting the difference between the actual distance and the trendline over time.
 These PNG's are saved to charts/detrended/